NasserMostafa1000/hr-System/README.md

 SQL Server (LocalDB or SQL Server Express)

 How to Run
-1. Run the Backend
+1. Run Backend
 cd HrSystem.API
 dotnet restore
 dotnet run

-The API will run at: http://localhost:5000
+The API will run on http://localhost:5000

-2. Run the Frontend
+2. Run Frontend
 cd frontend
 npm install
 npm run dev

-The frontend will run at: http://localhost:5173
+The application will run on http://localhost:5173

 Default Login Credentials